divish16/NYC-Student-Success-Predictions/README.md

 Since we are interested in using demographic features to predict student success outcomes, our target values may be columns like "graduation percentage" or "dropout rate percentage."

 **Please see the Machine Learning folder in this repository** for a test on the provisional dataset ("Sample_student_success_data_for_testing.csv") to predict the y target value "Dropped out % of cohort" using the other demographic and success columns as features in RandomForestRegressor.
 This sample test also includes feature importances, which will be an important consideration as we decide which features to remove in order to improve the model.

+### Headings

+Certain headings in our dataset require some explanation but can be used in our evaluation.
+They include:

+* Regents: Students in NYC can earn one of three types of diplomas (Local, Regents, Advanced Regents).
+A "Regents" diploma can be earned after a series of tests and shows some distinction.
+An "Advanced Regents" diploma is the highest distinction in these categories.
+Therefore we can use the percentages of students earning Regents and Advanced Regents diplomas as an indicator of the school's overall academic distinction.
+More information can be found here: https://www.schools.nyc.gov/learning/student-journey/graduation-requirements
+* Local: A "local" diploma is a diploma that does not contain the distinction of a Regents or Advanced Regents designation.
+* frl_percent: The percent of students receiving free or reduced-price lunch.
+* ell_percent: The percentage of students who are English language learners (for whom English is not their first language).

 ### Tools